Ruston State Bank

-The Ruston State Bank, also known as the Ruston State Bank and Trust Company, is a historic institutional building located at 107 North Trenton Street in Ruston, Louisiana.
+The Ruston State Bank, also known as the Ruston State Bank and Trust Company, is a historic institutional building located at 107 North Trenton Street in Ruston, Louisiana, United States.

 Built in 1910, the two-story masonry structure is decorated in Beaux Arts style.
 The building features a stone facade combining the idea of a Roman triumphal arch with that of a temple front.
 A clock was installed on the facade in 1927.